CalvinNeo/CFortranTranslator/Develop.md

 7. if this keyword are made up of more than 1 word, reduction conflicts may be caused between the keyword and its prefix,
     - if rules keywords are all charaters like `(/`, just add a regex to for90.l
     - if rules keywords are all words like `else if`, update forward1 in [/parser/tokenizer.cpp](/parser/tokenizer.cpp)

+        the first part don't need to be registered to keyword
 8. update translation rules in [/target/gen_config.h](/target/gen_config.h.h)

 ## extend new intrinsic function